pnp/blog/content/office-add-ins-community-call/2022-09-14/index.md

 **Will the 'auto-launch' of an add-in from a Word document also apply to add-ins that are not acquired from the Office Store, but are deployed by an administrator internally as one of the admin-managed add-ins?**

-We will need to verify this.
-Add-ins that are centrally deployed are supported.
+Add-ins that are centrally deployed by an administrator are currently supported by auto-launch.

 **This embedding is nice to have (if it works correctly), but are you considering to come up with the more traditional way, i.e. possibility to 'install/enable' the add-in for application level, not per the document?
 Or is it totally out of scope?**